k8s-at-home/charts/charts/stable/ser2sock/README.md

     requiredDuringSchedulingIgnoredDuringExecution:
       nodeSelectorTerms:
       - matchExpressions:
-        - key: usb
+        - key: app
           operator: In
           values:
-          - alarmdecoder
+          - ser2sock-controller
 ```

-... where a node with an attached Coral USB device is labeled with `usb: alarmdecoder`
+... where a node with an attached ser2sock controller USB device is labeled with `app: ser2sock-controller`

 ## Values